The Bible Says That Faith is The Evidence of Things Not Seen

-There’s a verse in Romans 10:17 that says, “So then faith comes by hearing the word of God.”
-And what that means is that, everything that has been written, has been written as “evidence” of what God has ALREADY done for us.
+When we read in Romans 10:17 that “.. faith comes by hearing the word of God”, that basically means is that, everything that has been written, has been written as “evidence” of what God has ALREADY done for us.
 And here’s another verse that confirms that.
-We read in Jn 20:30-31, “Many other signs therefore Jesus also performed in the presence of His disciples that are not written in this book; But these have been written, that you might believe that Jesus is the Christ, the Son of God, and that believing, you may have life in His name.”
+John 20:30-31 tells us; “Many other signs therefore Jesus also performed in the presence of His disciples that are not written in this book; But these have been written, that you might believe that Jesus is the Christ, the Son of God, and that believing, you may have life in His name.”

 What Are, The Things Not Seen ?

 Remember in our example of the husband and wife?
-The things “not seen” are the things that each one is “convinced of” that the other would do for them, even laying down their life for the other, if it was necessary.
+We could probably say that the things “not seen” in that relationship, are the things that each one is convinced of, that the other would do for them; And they are the things that each one has promised to do for the other.
+Even, laying down their life, for the other, if it was necessary.

-We are then told in V-41, “So then those who had “received” his word, were baptized, and there were added to them that day, about three thousand souls.”
-And moreover, it says in V-47, “..And the Lord was adding to their number, day by day, those who were being saved.”
+Acts 2, verse 41 tells us; “So then those who had “received” his word, were baptized; And there were added to them that day, about three thousand souls.”
+Added to the body of Christ.
+And verse 47 reaffirms that fact, with these words; “..And the Lord was adding to their number, day by day, those who were being saved.”

 #3.
 We are given the promise of eternal life.
-Going back to the Day of Pentecost, Peter said, in the last part of Acts 2:38, and the first part of v-39, “..And you shall receive the gift of the Holy Spirit.
+And just because we can’t see that promise, we sure can trust in it!
+Going back again to the day of Pentecost, Peter said, in the last part of Acts 2:38, and the first part of verse 39; “..And you shall receive the gift of the Holy Spirit.
 For “the promise” is for you, and your children, and for all who are far off, as many as the Lord our God shall call to Himself.”

-And we are told in no uncertain terms at all, in 1 John 2:25, “And THIS is the promise that He Himself has made to us, Eternal Life.
+And we are told in no uncertain terms, in 1 John 2, verse 25, “And THIS is the promise that He Himself has made to us, Even eternal Life.”

-God reassures us, in 1 John 5:4-5, “For whatsoever is born of God, overcomes the world, even our faith.
+We sing a sometimes sing a song that says..
+“Faith is the victory that overcomes the world” And God reassures us of that fact, in 1 John 5:4-5; “For whatsoever is born of God, overcomes the world, even our faith.
 Who is he that overcomes the world, but he that believes that Jesus is the Son of God?”

 How Is Faith, The Evidence Of Things Not Seen?

-“Now to Him who is able to do exceedingly, abundantly above, all that we ask or think, according to the power that works in us; To Him be the glory, in the church, by Christ Jesus, to all generations, forever and ever, Amen.”
-Eph 3:20-21
+“Now to Him who is able to do exceedingly, abundantly above, all that we ask or think, according to the power that works in us; To Him be the glory, in the church, (in the kingdom) by Christ Jesus, to all generations, forever and ever, Amen.”
+(Ephesians 3:20 & 21)